kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

   The reason we did not go smaller than that is because we noticed we were losing calls near the breaks.
 When we set the bands to 1M we noticed a loss of calls that compelled us to go larger and minimize the breaks.
-- Vardict: we chose bands of 20K bases because Vardict is extremely computationally expensive.
+- VarDict: we chose bands of 20K bases because VarDict is extremely computationally expensive.
 Larger bands result cause RAM usage far outside what we were willing to allocate to the scattered tasks.
 20K was the largest we could provide with the default 16 GB of RAM.